BMorrell92/BMorrell_Milestone_Project3/README.md

 The audience of this website will be those who would like a secure location to create, store and access their notes:

 * As a user, I would like to create and categorise my notes.
-* As a user, I would like my notes to be stored and reaccessed on demand.
+* As a user, I would like to access my notes on demand.
-* As a user, I would like to delete my notes.
+* As a user, I would like to update my notes.
 * As a user, I would like my notes to be secure.

 ## Website Structure and Features